 Sheriff Officers should search the Register before they take any action to ensure the person that has applied is not on it.
 If they are, they should not take any further action until the Moratorium expires.

 However, in practice, they don’t always do this, and Charge for Payments get served and bank accounts get arrested.
-However, where something does happen an extract from the Register can be sent to the Sheriff Officer to show their actions were incompetent and they then must reverse their action as quickly as possible.
+However, where something does happen, an extract from the Register can be sent to the Sheriff Officer to show their actions were incompetent and they then must reverse their action as quickly as possible.
+They should also remove any fees that were applied to your debts.

 The Register of Insolvencies